CT Scans

 No contrast agent is used for this type of CT scan.
 It is often the first line of investigation when there are concerns about certain organs, bones, or tissues.
 This type of CT scan can be effective for detecting issues like fractures, infections, or abnormal growths.
 It is a good option when a patient cannot receive contrast due to kidney problems or allergies.

-CT Scan FAQs
+CT Scan Frequently Asked Questions

 CT scans are used for detailed pictures of internal structures in the body.
 Simple X-rays tend to show several structures at once, obscuring images.
 They use cross-sectional images, also known as “slices,” to gather information on various parts of the body.